 - Your Child’s School – Most schools have an abundance of free resources and practice exams to help your child study for whichever test makes the most sense.
 Check with the school to see what’s available.

 Preparation makes all the difference.
-While there are so many free study resources, it may actually pay to pay.
-The paid classes are going to be more in depth than the free ones.
+While there are so many free study resources to study for college prep tests, it may actually pay to pay.
+The paid classes are going to be more in-depth than the free ones.
 Spending a little money now could change the course of your child’s college plan, depending on her goals and dreams.